BAAS in Health Sciences

 - Tyler Junior College

-Part of the Texas Woman’s experience is keeping costs low and education quality high:
+TWU also ranks high in keeping costs low and education quality high:

-- No. 2 in the state for adding value to student’s earning potential, according to The Economist Magazine
+- No. 2 in the state for adding value to a student’s earning potential, according to The Economist Magazine

 - 9th among all Texas public universities at keeping college costs down, according to College for All Texans